humemai/room-env/README-v3.md

 - Questions cycle if episode length > 100

 ### Inner Walls
-- Selected walls follow 10-step on/off patterns
+- Selected walls follow variable-period on/off patterns
-- 8 possible patterns (consecutive ones/zeros)
-- Each wall assigned a random pattern
+- Each wall assigned a random pattern from the available set
-- Patterns cycle every 10 steps
+- Patterns cycle based on their individual lengths

 ### Object Movement
 - **Static objects**: Never move